Calling all fellow teachers!

 Every district has a salary schedule for their teachers, which is essentially a table showing how much you will make per year based on your experience and education.
 Keep in mind that each district will be different depending on location (rural/urban, state, etc.), but it will probably look something like this one from my district.

-The left side is the easiest to understand.
 Basically, you will have a small raise in salary every year you teach up until year 13, when you have 12 years of experience.
 At that time, you will cap out your salary increases based on experience level.
 You don’t need to worry about this side, as you’ll max out based on experience if you teach long enough.

 The part you really need to pay attention to are the education levels, as this is the area you can control with the help of your contract.
 Again, every district will have a different salary schedule and steps, but the concept should generally be the same.